kisaacs/bpc-reading-group/README.md

 - Meeting Place: Zoom

 Along with each discussion, we create a Jamboard for cataloguing ideas and discussion.
-All people at the meeting are welcome ot post.
+All people at the meeting are welcome to post.
 Anonymous posting is permitted.